Philips CPAP, BiPAP, & Mechanical Ventilator Recall

 On October 8, 2021, the judicial panel on multidistrict litigation (MDL) entered an order consolidating all personal injury and wrongful death actions filed in federal courts related to the usage of Philips' recently-recalled CPAP and BiPAP machines.
-The cases will be consolidated before the Honorable Joy Flowers in the Western District Court of Pennsylvania.
-As of this update, there are approximately 200 cases now consolidated with Judge Flowers, and that number will increase significantly in the coming weeks and months.
+The cases will be consolidated before the Honorable Joy Flowers Conti in the Western District Court of Pennsylvania.
+As of this update, there are approximately 200 cases now consolidated with Judge Conti, and that number will increase significantly in the coming weeks and months.
 The Order can be accessed here.

 - What does the establishment of a CPAP/BiPAP MDL court mean for your case?
-This means that any personal injury and wrongful death lawsuits pending in a federal court prior to the creation of the CPAP/BiPAP MDL will now be transferred to Judge Flowers in the Western District of Pennsylvania.
-Further, any and all personal injury and wrongful death cases filed in the future will likewise be transferred to Judge Flowers' court.
+This means that any personal injury and wrongful death lawsuits pending in a federal court prior to the creation of the CPAP/BiPAP MDL will now be transferred to Judge Conti in the Western District of Pennsylvania.
+Further, any and all personal injury and wrongful death cases filed in the future will likewise be transferred to Judge Conti's' court.

 - What if my CPAP/BiPAP lawsuit was filed in a state court, not federal court?
 If your attorney filed your case in state court, and it was not removed to federal court, then your case is not impacted by the federal MDL order and will remain in state court.